-Does your business have a clearly defined digital marketing strategy for 2020?
-If not, you need one!
+Does your business have a clearly defined digital strategy for 2020!
+If not then you need onw.

 Importance of creating and using digital marketing plans to help with advanced digital transformation and company growth.
 Is your Digital Marketing Strategy S.M.A.R.T?

 Where do you start that you need to create an advanced digital marketing strategy?
 This is a typical test as many organisations know how digital and mobile channels are today to acquire and hold customers.The digital marketing world is always evolving, and you're always executing your strategy.
 You're getting inspired by new campaigns, making last-minute changes, and receiving feedback from your customers that has you tweaking each post, video, and email.
 The result might be a disorganized, unfocused mess.

 Is it hard to see the big picture of your digital marketing strategy?
 That's no good because the best plans are focused on the goals and metrics that matter most to your company.
 Further, the best strategies are unified across platforms and create a stable brand that your customers can connect with.

 Here’s how to propel you company forward through a robust digital marketing strategy: